Death of Ahmed Jaber al-Qattan: Aftermath

-At first ministry of interior stated that Ahmed al-Qattan died from severe respiratory and blood flow problems after he was received in hospital without saying what caused this.
-In another statement the ministry stated that they're launching an investigation into the incident "after the report of the medical examiner of the Public Prosecution attributed the death to injury" by bird pellet gunshots, but have not described under what circumstance al-Qattan was fatally wounded.
+At first the Ministry of Interior stated that Ahmed al-Qattan had died from severe respiratory and blood flow problems after he was received in hospital without saying what caused this.
+In another statement the ministry stated that they were launching an investigation into the incident "after the report of the medical examiner of the Public Prosecution attributed the death to injury" by bird pellet gunshots, but did not describe under what circumstance al-Qattan was fatally wounded.
 The statement said that "legal procedures would be taken according to the results of the investigation."
 Moreover, Bahrain News Agency, an official governmental website said that Ahmed died by police birdshot.

-On 8 October, two days after Ahmed's death, Nawaf Al-Awadi, the attorney general of the northern governorate stated that police did not use bird pellet gunshots while depressing protesters in Abu Saiba that night and that the gunshots found in Ahmed's body do not match those used by Ministry of Interior.
-Al-Awadi also stated that the investigations are still on-going to find the persons who carried the body to the hospital to investigate with them.
+On 8 October, two days after Ahmed's death, Nawaf Al-Awadi, the attorney general of the northern governorate, stated that police had not used bird pellet gunshots while tackling protesters in Abu Saiba that night and that the gunshots found in Ahmed's body did not match those used by the Ministry of Interior.
+Al-Awadi also stated that the investigations were still ongoing to find the persons who carried the body to the hospital to question.

 Shia activists said al-Qattan died from bird-shot pellets and distributed photos of his body in the morgue. "(He) was shot by the security forces at close proximity during a protest with the pellet shotgun, which seems to have penetrated his heart and/or lung and caused his death," said Maryam Alkhawaja a human rights activist working for Bahrain Centre for Human Rights (BCHR).
 Al Wefaq party, the biggest shia opposition party said in a statement: "Security forces have killed the boy Ahmed al-Qattan after shooting him with the internationally prohibited pellet shotgun (..) many people who are injured due to use of force by security forces are afraid to go to hospitals, because they might be arrested there."